The 5 French Mother Sauces Explained

 Other dairy-free fat options include rendered bacon fat, duck fat, beef tallow, lard, or even coconut oil—each bringing its own distinct flavor to the roux.

-What temperature should the liquid be before adding to the roux?
+Should the liquid be hot or cold when adding it to a roux?

 Ideally, warm to hot.
 If you pour cold liquid straight into a hot roux, it can seize up and create lumps.